-Buy it: $55, Amazon.com
+Buy it: $42, Amazon.com

-Best Toys for 2 Year Olds
+Best Toys for 2-Year-Olds

 Buy it: $26, Amazon.com

 Hasbro Baby Alive Sweet Tears.
 Always a perennial favorite among popular toys, dolls have come a long way from just sitting pretty.
 Hasbro’s Baby Alive utters more than 35 sounds and phrases (in English and Spanish, no less), cries real tears and addresses her caretaker as mommy or daddy.
 She's also available as a blonde and as an African American.

-Best Toys for 4 Year Olds
+Best Toys for 4-Year-Olds

 Preschool upperclassmen are starting to develop their first friendships, thanks to improving social skills.
 They also have a longer attention span, sharper problem-solving skills and there’s no limit to their imaginative play.
 Here, the best toys to make the most of this wondrous year.

 FurReal Roarin’ Tyler the Playful Tiger.
 Sort of like your kid, Tyler’s favorite way to play is to roar!
 This clever cub responds to noises and touch with more than 100 sound-and-motion combinations of his own.
-Bonus: this animatronic pet comes with his own little chicken toy.
+Bonus: This animatronic pet comes with his own little chicken toy.
 (We’re not sure why, exactly, but it’s adorable.)

-Buy it: $130, Hasbro.com
+Buy it: $91, Amazon.com

-Buy it: $500, RadioFlyer.com
+Buy it: $400, Amazon.com

-Best Toys for 5 Year Olds
+Best Toys for 5-Year-Olds

 WowWee Fingerlings.
 Kids love having a little sidekick, and this one attaches to their fingers wherever they go.
-But more than looking cute, these simian collectibles are interactive: they blink, turn their heads, blow kisses and swing by their tails.
+But more than looking cute, these simian collectibles are interactive: They blink, turn their heads, blow kisses and swing by their tails.
 Clap twice, and Fingerlings sing together on command too.

 Buy it: $15 each, Amazon.com

-Buy it: $90, Amazon.com
+Buy it: $89, Amazon.com

-Buy it: $29, Amazon.com
+Buy it: $17, Amazon.com